 The Galapagos sea lion is a species that primarily breeds in the Galapagos Islands, although some breeding colonies also occur on Isla de la Plata just off of mainland Ecuador.
 They are one of two types of seal found in Galapagos and are part of the eared seal family – having external ear pinnae.
 They are not ‘true’ seals, as they are able to rotate their hind flipper under their pelvic girdle and lack the characteristic long, finger-like claws of true seals.
 The configuration of their pelvic girdle allows them to ‘gallop’ across land, reaching speeds exceeding that of a running person on rocky terrain.

 There is a large degree of sexual dimorphism, with males weighing up to four times that of females.
 The males also have a prominent bump on their forehead, making them easy to distinguish from the females.
-All members of this species have brown or grey fur, females generally being a lighter shade than males, and pups being chestnut brown.
-The sea lions have a smooth and streamlined body shape, making them efficient hunters, especially of sardines – their main prey.
-They can dive to depths of up to 350 metres and can stay underwater for 10 minutes.
+All members of this species have brown or grey fur, females generally being a lighter shade than males, and newborn pups being chestnut brown.
+The sea lions have a smooth and streamlined body shape, making them efficient hunters, especially of sardines which are their main prey.
+They can dive to depths of up to almost 600 m and can stay underwater for over ten minutes.
 They spend a lot of their time resting on beaches or playing, and are generally inquisitive.

 When to see them: Galapagos sea lions stay in the Galapagos Islands all year round, rarely migrating.

-Conservation Actions: The are currently no projects specifically focused on the conservation of the Galapagos sea lion.
+Conservation Actions: The are currently no projects specifically focused on the conservation of the Galapagos sea lion but we are investigating the risks of plastic pollution on marine life in Galapagos, including sea lions which have been seen entangled by plastic.